-Bear is a 2007 Appendix Quarter Horse.
+Bear is a 2007 Appendix Quarter Horse gelding.
 Although he began his working career as a ranch horse, Bear seems to like the transition to being a therapeutic riding horse.
-He LOVES taking students on trail rides.
+He loves taking students on trail rides.
 Right now he works with several of our more advanced students, and will be working in more lessons as his arena experience grows.

-Bria is a 1999 Nowegian Fjord.
+Bria is a 1999 Norwegian Fjord mare.
 Fjords are the oldest recorded purebred horse breed in the world.
 Bria came to us with a background in dressage.
 Because of her gentleness, patience and very smooth gaits, she is a favorite for learning to trot and canter.
 Although she is shy with other horses, she will gladly look for carrots in your pocket.

-Buck is a 2006 Kentucky/Rocky Mountain Horse.
+Buck is a 2006 Kentucky/Rocky Mountain Horse gelding.
 He was named Buck by his owner and NNNTRC founder John McCain, because of his beautiful buckskin coloring.
 Buck is a gaited horse, which means he has an extra smooth gait that differs from the gaits of most horses.

-Cadence is a 2001 Percheron.
+Cadence is a 2001 Percheron mare.
 Although she is the biggest horse at NNNTRC, she is also one of the most gentle.
 Because of this gentle nature, her job here is to help build riders' confidence.
 She also loves attention!
-Prior to coming to our Center, Cadence gave people buggy rides in Virginia Beach and then became a fox hunting horse in Ligonier.
+Prior to coming to our Center, Cadence gave people buggy rides in Virginia Beach and then locally did fox hunting.

-Luka is a 2009 Appendix Quarter Horse.
-Luka is owned by NNNTRC student, Sophie Papurello, but Sophie is kind enough to share her with our program!
+Luka is a 2009 Appendix Quarter Horse mare.
+She is owned by NNNTRC student, Sophie Papurello, but Sophie is kind enough to share her with our program!
 Luka has a background in Western pleasure, but now teaches students to post the trot in an English saddle.
 She loves attention, and will come over to visit as soon as she spots you.

 Luna is a 2007 Morgan Haflinger cross mare.
-When she isn't working as a therapeutic riding horse, she competes in dressage with her owner, our Operations Manager, Kimberley Reynolds.
+When she isn't working as a therapeutic riding horse, she competes in dressage with her owner, NNNTRC Operations Manager, Kim Reynolds.
 Luna is popular with our students because of her silly personality when she sticks her tongue out at visitors.

-Simon is a 2000 Tennessee Walking Horse.
+Simon is a 2000 Tennessee Walking Horse gelding.
 He is a gaited horse, which means he has a unique four-beat running-walk and flashy movement.
 Simon loves to be outside, whether grazing in the field or taking students on trail rides.
 His favorite treat is bananas!